 - Students will complete clinical practicum field projects as part of their work assignments in the schools or districts where they hold positions.

 All MSOE graduate students are eligible to apply for the Federal Direct Graduate PLUS Loan.
 If you are employed, we recommend that you speak with your employer about tuition reimbursement assistance.
 Most of MSOE’s graduate students are employed full-time and more than 70 percent receive employer tuition support.

 MBA in Education Leadership Curriculum

-MSOE’s Rader School of Business and the Woodrow Wilson National Fellowship Foundation have partnered to create the MBA in Education Leadership program.
+The MSOE MBA in Education Leadership is an innovative program that prepares individuals to become outstanding administrators and district leaders, creating world-class American schools.
 The innovative program is targeted at teaching professionals with a minimum of three years of PK12 teaching experience who wish to advance in school leadership roles.
 On successful completion of the program, qualified participants receive both a Master of Business Administration and Wisconsin State Principal Licensure.
 The program is also an excellent professional growth opportunity for K12 administrators and business managers who wish to enhance their leadership skills through a specialized MBA.